georgiakak/rooftopPV_dbsmR2025/README.md

   a) the identification of duplicates and overapping buildings,
   b) identification of large porisitve overlaid with water or forest parcels
   c) identification of false positive and small buildingd <5m2 area.
-3) Step 2, inlcuds the assignment of the unique code id and final check for duplicates, cleaning and homoginize the attribute table, basic statics.
+3) Step 2, inlcudes the assignment of the unique code id and final check for duplicates, cleaning and homoginize the attribute table, basic statics.
-4) Step 3, estiamtes the rooftop PV potential at building level and then exported as a .gpkg at country level.
+4) Step 3, estimates the rooftop PV potential at building level and then exported as a .gpkg at country level.
 More detailed description can be found in https://op.europa.eu/en/publication-detail/-/publication/d418ba32-473e-11f0-85ba-01aa75ed71a1/language-en
 The detailed description of the attribute fields are presetned in the ANNEX of paper: LINK HERE.